OPEN-NEXT/OKH-LOSH/OSH_metadata.md

 - Information is provided via platform APIs.
 The crawler will call these APIs and collect the data in JSON files.
   - in case of GitHub/GitLab some information is provided in the API, some shall be provided in manually created [manifest files](#manifest-file), see [GitHub-Table](#github) for details
   - those manifest files can be searched via the GitHub-API (see [#24](https://github.com/OPEN-NEXT/LOSH/issues/24) for details)
-- The crawler's JSON files are translated into JSON-LD and submits it to the Wikibase-API
+- The crawler's JSON files are translated into RDF and then into a Wikibase-specific JSON format, which is submitted it to the Wikibase-API.
+The RDF can be used to load content into other knowledge bases.
 - a MOSH is represented by its manifest file, linking to a sBoM
   - the sBoM refrences all components of this MOSH: included POSHs, standard and proprietary components